 If an "audible pop" or reduced recoil is experienced during firing, immediately cease firing and clear the rifle.
-The "pop" could have been an incomplete powder burn which results in the bullet not leaving the bore.
+The "pop" could have been an incomplete powder burn which jams a bullet in the bore just in front of the chamber.
 If another round is chambered and fired, the rifle will experience a severe over-pressure event, possibly causing injury or death.